July was a big month for Xamarin – with the first-ever Xamarin Developer Summit. With that, came a lot of new feature and upgrade announcements.

 - Xamarin.Essentials is getting support for watchOS, tvOS, and Tizen.

 - Free tier for App Center and Azure AD support for Xamarin apps.

 - iOS 13 support for Xamarin now in preview.

 - CarouselView and CollectionView make it simpler and more efficient when scrolling through lists of objects.

 - Currently in private preview: XAML Hot Reload for Xamarin.Forms.
-A new tool that allows you save your XAML file and see it immediately updated in your running app.
+A new tool that allows you to save your XAML file and see it immediately updated in your running app.

 - A native, fast C# editor for Mac, using the same under-the-hood engine as the one on Windows.

 - A new XAML editor with the same XAML language service from Windows is in preview for Mac.

 - Reduce app startup time by up to 50% with Startup Tracing for Android.